 How Does It Work?

 Changes can influence a person in both positive and negative manners.
 While some people handle it well, those with BPD may have a surge of negative emotions that can be a bit of a problem.
-But with the right behavioral therapy and help, along with accepting the changes that transpire, and working towards being the best person that they can be will make a difference.
+But with correct behavioral therapy and help, along with accepting changes that transpire, and working towards being the best person that they can be will make a difference.

 What To Expect From This

 This type of therapy consists of both groups and one-on-one sessions.
 The therapist can occasionally be seen as a coach to the patient.
 Usually, individualistic therapy sessions are one-on-one contact, and all of the therapeutic needs are addressed.
 The goal of individual therapy sessions is to keep the person motivated, and helps them apply these skills in their life, and address any obstacles that might arise during treatment.